Hongyao-Tang/Note-AI/3-ai-project/2-1-mcp/index.md

 ## S - Enhance LLM with external tools
-- Unify the protocol, and implement once
+- Unify the protocol to interact with external systems
 ![alt text](images/need.png)